- Telecom Billing Tutorial

 There are other ways of giving customers money off, for example, giving a more favorable price plan via a package, reducing the unit rate of a product as the quantity taken increases.

-Calling circle Groups define a relationship between users, who are modeled as members and (by default) non-members.
+Calling circle Groups define a relationship between users, who are modelled as members and (by default) non-members.

 Within this model, a call made by a member of the circle to another member of the circle would be priced using a different rate to that applied to a non-member (or associate) making the same call.